uwciso/browser-security/README.md

 3. `npm install`

+## Usage - Local
+1. `npm run start`

+2. Point your browser to [localhost:3100](http://localhost:3100)

+3. To do the exercises, you'll need to open up the app.js (and, eventually, assets.html) files in your text editor of choice.

 ## Installation - Docker

 Make sure you have [Docker](https://www.docker.com/) installed.
 Note that this is somewhat complicated in order to